 But we feel very fortunate to have found balance.

 What about you?
 How do you balance work, family and travel?

-Share your tips and tricks in the comments section below, we’d love to read them!
+Share your tips in the comments section below.
+Our readers thank you!